grandelli/docker-tensorflow-tfx-airflow-stack/README.md

 lvm2
 ```

-Docker 19.03 is not the default version supported by Centos.
+Docker CE 19.03 is not the default version supported by Centos.
 Hence, let's start by removing existing versions on your env:
 ``` sh
 # yum remove docker \
                   docker-client \